-Mexican black kingsnakes, also known as a Western black kingsnakes, are widely regarded as lovely creatures.
+The Mexican black kingsnake, or Western black kingsnake, is widely regarded as a lovely animal.
+They are popular choices among pet owners for several reasons.
 I will get into the reasons later on.
 For now, let me give you the basics.

 Fundamentals: name, length, weight, lifespan, and is it deadly?